 Through dedication and hard work, they have influenced policy, shifted attitudes and provided an unwavering voice for wildlife conservation from grass roots to the world stage since 1984.

 DSWF currently operate across two continents, in 17 countries to support 19 ground-based conservation projects and reach tens of thousands of individuals every year to motivate and inspure them to protect our natural world.
 We work to protect 8 core species which are vital in ensuring the helath of ecosystems across the world.

-The Alborda Trust have supported DSWF over the past year with £232,500 to protect vulnerable populations of tigers, pangolins and elephants.
+The Alborda Trust have supported DSWF with £670,000 to protect vulnerable populations of tigers, pangolins and elephants.

 Will Riley and Angus Hart